campusplatemate/campusplatemate.github.io/index.md

 ## Overview

-Campus Plate Mate is a web application that provides pages to view and places to modify profiles, projects, and interests.
+Campus Plate Mate is a web application that provides pages to share food and claim rewards.
 It illustrates various technologies useful to ICS software engineering students, including:

-- [Meteor](https://www.meteor.com/) for Javascript-based implementation of client and server code.
+- [Next.js](https://nextjs.org/) which enables the creation of web applications with React components.
 - [React](https://reactjs.org/) for component-based UI implementation and routing.
 - [React Bootstrap](https://react-bootstrap.github.io/) CSS Framework for UI design.
-- [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 ## Goals